-The Police Department shall provide bulletin board space at each work location which may be used by the League for posting notices of official League business.
+The Police Department shall provide bulletin board space and electronic board space (pursuant to Revised Letter of Agreement dated March 21, 2019) at each work location which may be used by the League for posting notices of official League business.
 If a notice is believed to be inappropriate for placement in the workplace, the Employee Relations Administrator shall resolve all conflicts.